TTP

 Halı almak istiyorum, I want to buy (take) a carpet (literally 'Carpet to buy want I')

 What does it mean?
-"Are you from among that group of people whom we attempted to make to resemble the citizens of Afyonkarahisar, but were unable to do so?"
+"Are you from among that group of people whom we were unable to make to resemble the citizens of Afyonkarahisar?"

 Yeah, right.